rivezeri/quest-2-link-fix/README.md

 - Enable developer mode on the Meta Horizon app.
 (This also changes so often, I'd recommend following documentation).
 - Install choco, the Windows package manager.

-From choco, we can satisfy the needed dependencies with
+From choco, we can satisfy the needed dependencies with:
 ```
 choco install grep adb autohotkey
 ```